brightadams/ghana-plant-disease-detection-using-autoencoders/README.md

 ## Transfer Learning for Ghanaian Crop Disease Detection: A Comparative Study of Autoencoder and ResNet
+**This project was undertaken as part of a Machine Learning course at Dalhousie University.**

 This repository explores the feasibility of using deep learning models for crop disease detection on mobile devices.
 The project compares the training performance of an autoencoder-based model and a ResNet model, considering factors crucial for mobile deployment: